 On October 5th, 1918, while elements of the 1st Battalion/308th Infantry Regiment of the 77th Division was surrounded in the Charlevaux Ravine within the Argonne Forest in France (an episode that will forever be famous as the saga of the Lost Battalion), one Eugene Michael McGrath, a private in Company C, was killed by shrapnel.
 His body was to lie in his funk hole (fox hole) for three days until the full relief of the unit on the morning of October 8th, 1918.
-Soon thereafter, he was disinterred and reburied in grave #43 in Temporary American Cemetery #745.
-While no dog tags were apparently found on the body – none were affixed to the cross at the head of the grave nor interred with the body – someone must have had at least a clue who he was, as the initials E M were marked on the cross.
-No other KIA in the Lost Battalion nor anywhere in that section of the Argonne that had those same initials was buried in that cemetery.
-Further investigation has proven that of the other two men killed in that general area, both are accounted for, making the body in that grave without doubt that of Eugene Michael McGrath.
+Soon thereafter, he was buried in grave #43 in Temporary American Cemetery #745.
+While no dog tags were apparently found on the body – none were affixed to the cross at the head of the grave nor interred with the body – someone must have at least had a clue who he was, as the initials E M were marked on the cross.
+No other KIA in the Lost Battalion, nor anywhere in that section of the Argonne that had those same initials, was buried in that cemetery.
+Further investigation has proven that of the other four men killed in that general area, bearing those initials, all are accounted for, making the body in that grave without doubt that of Eugene Michael McGrath.

-In March and April, 1919, cemetery #745 was evacuated in its entirety, the bodies being transferred to the main collection point at the main cemetery #1232.
-During this transfer, the cross at the head of E.M.
-McGrath’s grave (#43/87) became separated from the body, making any identification of the remains impossible.
+In March and April, 1919, the 805th evacuated cemetery #745 in its entirety and the bodies were transferred to the main collection point at cemetery #1232, which would eventually become the huge Meuse-Argonne Cemetery we know today.
+During this transfer, the cross at the head of McGrath’s grave (#43/87) became separated from the body, making any identification of his remains impossible.
 Consequently, these remains were concentrated to a temporary ‘Unknown’ grave and when later identification proved fruitless the remains were interred in a permanent grave in cemetery #1232 under an ‘Unknown’ grave stone.

 McGrath's parents received the notification of their son’s death on the Wednesday before Thanksgiving, 1918.
 With no further word from the government concerning him, they made inquiries to the Graves Registration Service in February, 1919, but to little effect.
 A short series of letters followed between then and April, 1921 when the government conceded that while Eugene’s grave was unknown and likely would never be identified, they were confident that he was within the main cemetery in one of the ‘Unknown’ graves there.
 Following the settlement of his government death insurance policy, the next contact between family and government would be during the Gold Star Mother’s tours offered by the government in 1930 and 1931.
 Mrs. McGrath turned down the offer as there was no grave for her to go and see and her health would not permit it.
-For all intents and purposes, the burial files on those men KIA-Body Not Recovered and MIA during the war were closed in 1932 and no further identification work was done.
-The McGrath's died never knowing what happened to their boy.
+For all intents and purposes, the burial files on those men KIA-Body Not Recovered and MIA during the war were all closed by 1934 and no further identification work was done.
+McGrath's case was closed in 1932 and his family all died never knowing what happened to him.

-Then in 2001, one of McGrath’s dog tags turned up on the hillside where the Lost Battalion had been surrounded, and by 2004 it had made its way to me and I began to research what had happened to him.
-I first had pulled and copied McGrath’s burial case file and it dead ends, of course.
-However, I have also examined a myriad of other burial case files from cemetery #745 in hopes of finding clues that might assist in identifying him.
-These have included a file for one Sigurd Lima, also killed in the Charlevaux Ravine during the same episode that claimed McGrath’s life.
+Then in 2001, one of McGrath’s dog tags turned up on the hillside where the Lost Battalion had been surrounded, and by 2005 it had made its way to me and I began to research what had happened to him.
+I first had pulled and copied McGrath’s Burial Case File and it dead ends, of course.
+However, I have also examined a myriad of other Burial Case Files from cemetery #745 in hopes of finding clues that might assist in identifying him.
+These have included a file for one Sigurd Lima, also killed in the Charlevaux Ravine.
 Lima’s remains went unidentified until 1932, when he was finally ID’d through dental records.
-However, the most important fact I learned concerning Lima’s case is that prior to his remains being identified, while they were still officially classed as unknown, they did have a burial case file associated with them, filed under a control number instead of a name and this number was proceeded by a ‘U’.
+However, the most important fact I learned concerning Lima’s case is that prior to his remains being identified, while they were still officially classed as unknown, they did have a Burial Case File associated with them, filed under a control number instead of a name and this number was proceeded by a ‘U’ (for Unknown).
 Therefore these files for unidentified remains were known as the ‘U files’.
-Thus Lima’s remains held a U designation until identified in 1932, when his U file was merged with his actual burial case file (which, until then, would have dead ended, much the same as McGrath’s does) at which time the ‘U’ number was dismissed.
+Thus Lima’s remains held a U designation until identified in 1932, when his U file was merged with his actual Burial Case File (which, until then, would have dead ended, much the same as McGrath’s does) at which time the ‘U’ number was dismissed.

-The most significant feature of burial case files, as far as we are concerned however, is that each file virtually always contains a form that lists just where the remains were originally found, be they in a battlefield grave, found out in the open in the forest, in a local cemetery – or in a US temporary cemetery, which would also list the grave number there.
+The most significant feature of Burial Case Files (as far as identification purposes goes anyway) is that each file virtually always contains a form that lists just where the remains were originally found, be they in a battlefield grave, found out in the open in the forest, in a local cemetery – or in a US temporary cemetery, which would also list the grave number there.
 This was known as GRS Form #1-A and map coordinates would be given for any locality for accuracy.
 More importantly, there would also be one or more of a form 16-A. This is a disinterment/interment report that was filled out every time a set of remains was moved from one grave locality to another, giving particulars about the remains, where they came from and where they went.
 And for every set of remains permanently interred in France, there would be a 16-A that would show where those remains wound up in the permanent cemetery; a ‘cemetery address’, if you will, listing the block, row and grave number.
-That said, there should exist somewhere files of those 16-A's, and one of those would show a set of remains found in US temporary cemetery #745, grave # 43/87, and where in the US cemetery #1232 those remains rest to this day.
+That said, there should exist somewhere a set of U files for all the Unknowns buried in US cemeteries overseas, each with one or more form 16-A's - and one of those would show a set of remains found in US temporary cemetery #745, grave # 43/87, and where in the US cemetery #1232 those remains rest to this day.
 Find that paperwork and we have found Eugene Michael McGrath - and, as you'll read below, possibly others.

 Last summer, I was in contact with the former director of the US cemetery at Belleau Wood, who shared with me that he had – on site – the 'burial cards' for the men in his cemetery, including the cards for the Unknowns there.
 Here was some interesting information!
 These burial cards are index sized cards which contain final movement information on a set of remains.
 What I further discovered though, was that his cemetery appears to be the only one that has those burial cards on site and the 16-A's that generated the information for those cards were nowhere to be found.
 A research trip to the National Archives at College Park, MD, at the end of March, 2016 - where all the records of the Graves Registration Service for WW1 are kept - proved that while the burial cards for the known buried at the other cemeteries are in the files there, the cards for the Unknowns are not...

-Where are the burial cards or the burial records for the Unknowns then; particularly the 16-A's?
-We don't know yet, but with each research expedition, with each research inquiry, we draw closer to locating them.
+Where are the burial cards or the burial records for the Unknowns then?
+We don't know yet, and for these we have searched for 12 years now.
+However, with each research expedition, with each research inquiry, we draw closer to locating them.
 If we can find them, then it is possible that we may be able to locate not just McGrath, but a few other missing men as well and provide a necessary service to the DPAA, who have neither the funding nor resources to chase after WW1 MIA’s.
 No matter – that’s part of why Doughboy MIA exists.
 If we can find even one man it will all have been worth it.

-Battalion Sergeant-Major George P. Storm was KIA by shrapnel on 04OCT1918 southwest of Exermont during the Meuse-Argonne offensive.
+A little over a year ago Doughboy MIA was asked to look into this case by a private organization.
+The individual in question was KIA by shrapnel on 04OCT1918 southwest of Exermont during the Meuse-Argonne offensive.
 He was buried where he fell and his grave marked, but the markers were later obliterated and his grave lost to the wilderness of the battlefield.
 After the war, he went unfound and a second search in 1925 again turned up nothing.
-However, inconsistencies in his case warrant a closer look with today's technology and a researcher working with the 1st Division Museum in Wheaton, Illinois has asked Doughboy MIA to look into the case.
-We believe there is a possibility Sergeant-Major might yet be found and a full report for the 1st Division Museum people is being worked up now.
+However, it was felt that inconsistencies in this case warrant a closer look by us.
+This is currently an ongoing investigation.

 PVT William F. Churchwell, ASN96222, CO C/167th INF/42nd DIV

 Pvt.
 Churchwell was KIA July 26th, 1918.
 His cousin, a WW2 MIA researcher named Jana Churchwell, asked us to look into this case as it lies in our field of expertise.
 From initial research it appears that PVT Churchwell's body may have been interred under the incorrect cross in the first cemetery he was buried in.
-This case will likely take far more in depth research than it may at first appear, but we are surely going to give it every attention.
+It also appears that other cases in this cemetery might have suffered a similar fate.
+Additional information is being gathered for a further determination.
+This is currently an ongoing investigation.

 Cases #4, 5, 6, 7 & 8